PluraGate/SyriaHub/MIDDLEWARE_UPDATE.md

 ## Performance Notes

-Excluding API routes from middleware is important because:
+Excluding API routes from proxy is important because:
 - API routes handle their own authentication
-- Reduces middleware overhead
+- Reduces proxy overhead
 - Prevents double auth checks

 The current configuration is optimized for both security and performance.

 ## Next Steps

-1. ✅ Middleware updated to Next.js 15+ best practices
+1. ✅ Migrated from middleware.ts to proxy.ts
+2. ✅ Function renamed to proxy()
-2. ✅ Matcher pattern optimized
+3. ✅ Matcher pattern optimized
-3. ✅ Documentation added
+4. ✅ Documentation updated

-The middleware is now fully compatible with Next.js 16 and follows all recommended patterns.
+The proxy is now fully compatible with Next.js 16 and follows all recommended patterns.
+The deprecation warning should no longer appear.